Motions, Appointments, & Hearings

-Participation in status conference appointments are voluntary–if a party does not wish to make an agreement regarding custody or parenting time, they are not required to.
-However, if the parties reach an agreement during a status conference, the facilitator can put that agreement into the form of a court order.
+Agreements reached in mediation appointments are voluntary–if a party does not wish to make an agreement regarding custody or parenting time, they are not required to.
+However, if the parties reach an agreement during an appointment, the mediator can put that agreement into the form of a court order.
 The parties may review their agreement with their attorneys, if they wish to do so.
 If no agreement is reached, the matter will then be scheduled for a Referee hearing.